2016- Nuneaton Dog Training Club

 Oliver – Deputy head of Section

-Oliver joined us from the
+Oliver joined us from the mainstream section of NDTC

-he still helps as an instructor.
+where he still helps as an instructor.

-Since joining he has become well
+Since joining he has become well known as our HPR

-training his GSP Lupin.
+man having training his GSP Lupin.

 Kev – Trainer